 Lexus previews a pure electric hypercar; could be the spiritual successor of LFA

-Lexus previews a pure electric hypercar; could be the spiritual successor of LFA2 min read .
-Updated: 15 Dec 2021, 02:16 PM IST
+Lexus previews a pure electric hypercar; could be the spiritual successor of LFA

 Lexus Electrified Sport is expected to get a solid-state battery equipped powertrain.